 - stealing a woman’s purse while an accomplice points a firearm at the “victim.”

-- snatching a person’s briefcase while holding a gun to such person’s back.
+- snatching a person’s briefcase while holding a gun to the person’s back.

 Criminal defense lawyers draw upon several legal strategies to help defendants challenge armed robbery charges.
 Some of these include an attorney showing that the defendant: